zouchuhang/LayoutNetv2/README.md

 # LayoutNet v2
-PyTorch implementation for LayoutNet v2 in the IJCV paper:
+PyTorch implementation of the IJCV paper:

 ### **Manhattan Room Layout Reconstruction from a Single 360 image: A Comparative Study of State-of-the-art Methods**